oemof/tespy/docs/tespy_modules/networks.rst

 **connections will switch to the offdesign mode.** This means that all parameters provided as design parameters will be unset and all parameters provided as offdesign parameters will be set instead.
-You can specify a connection's or component's (off-)design parameters using the set_attr method.
+You can specify a connection's or component's (off-)design parameters using the :code:`set_attr` method.

-You can specify design and offdesign parameters for components and connections.
 For example, for a condenser you would usually design it to a maximum terminal temperature difference, in offdesign the heat transfer coefficient is selected.
 The heat transfer coefficient is calculated in the preprocessing of the